Myths about organ donation

 There is no minimum age.
 Parents and guardians can register their children, and children can register themselves.
 Children who are under 12 in Scotland and under 18 in the rest of the UK at the time of registration will require their parent or guardian’s agreement for donation to take place.

 Sadly, some children do die and the decision to donate has provided some comfort to whole families, knowing their child went on to help others.

 Children require lifesaving organ transplants and they can also be organ donors.
 Sometimes it is necessary to consider an organ’s size in the matching process, for example small children are more likely to require heart and lungs from child donors.

 Aren't there are enough organ donors?
 Do you need me as well?

 Every year around 1,400 people generously donate their organs across the UK when they die and more than 1,000 people donate a kidney or part of their liver while they are alive.
-Yet still on average three people die every day in need of an organ transplant because there are not enough organ donors.
+Yet still every day across the UK, someone dies waiting for an organ transplant because there are not enough organ donors.

 Right now, around 6,000 people in the UK are on the transplant waiting list, but there are many more who would benefit from a transplant.
 While most people support organ donation in principle, only around a third of people have registered a decision to donate, and less than half have ever talked to somebody about organ donation.

 A family is much more likely to agree to donation going ahead if their relative had recorded their decision to donate on the NHS Organ Donor Register or had previously discussed their decision with them.

 I have a medical condition.
 Can I donate?